Leadership

 Principal

-His previous roles at Crusaders, SCECGS Redlands, Abbotsleigh and Roseville College have seen him deeply involved in the organisational, strategic, staff development, learning, cultural and wellbeing aspects of school life.
-He holds a Bachelor of Arts with majors in Ancient History and Law, a Master of International Relations with a focus on International Systems and the Middle East and a Master of Educational Leadership focusing on Organisational Change.
-He is a member of the Australian College of Educators, the Australian Council of Educational Leaders and the Australian Institute of Company Directors.
+Tim commenced at NBCS in 2018.
+His previous roles at Roseville College, Abbotsleigh, Redlands and CRU saw him deeply involved in organisation, culture, strategy, professional learning, learning and wellbeing.
+He holds a BA with majors in Ancient History and Law, a Master of International Relations with a focus on International Systems and the Middle East and a Master of Educational Leadership focusing on Organisational Change.
+He is a member of the Australian Council of Educational Leaders and the Australian Institute of Company Directors.

-An historian, he has taught senior classes throughout his time in leadership positions.
-In the past two decades he has been an HSC marker, senior marker and judge in Modern History.
-He is a strong proponent of ‘a culture of us’ – through which students, staff and families share values and work together to achieve the common goal of providing students with a rich education for life.
-Tim sees teaching ‘as a craft, a mixture of art and science, deeply human, and above all, relational.’
+An historian, he has taught senior Modern History classes throughout his time in leadership.
+He is a strong proponent of ‘a culture of us’ – in which students, staff and families work together through shared values to achieve the common goal of providing students with a rich education for life.
+Tim sees teaching ‘as a craft, a mixture of art and science, deeply human, and therefore relational.’

 Senior Leadership Team